oracle-livelabs/oci-migration/ecc-developer-hol/query/eccpersonalizationtemplate/eccpersonalizationtemplate.md

     * Click on the “Submit” button
         ![Create Function](../images/a11s3.png "Create Function")

-3. Add ECC Personalization Template to Procurement Command Center Menu:
+3. Add ECC Scratchpad to Procurement Command Center Menu:
     * Navigate to Functional Administrator Responsibility -> Core Services -> Menus
     * Search with code as
                                         ```